 The Fumbally is your classic hipster-healthy café.
-It’s the kind of place where all of the waiters either have man buns or beanies, there’s always vegan options, and people describe it as having “good vibes”.
-However, the food is really good, especially if you like fresh salads and sandwiches.
+It’s the kind of place where all of the waiters have either man buns or beanies, there’s always vegan options, and people describe it as having “good vibes”.
+That doesn’t take away from the fact that the food is really good, especially if you like fresh salads and sandwiches.
 Their specials change daily depending on the season and the chef, and it’s all locally sourced.
 It’s off the beaten path (I only discovered it because it’s close to where I was interning) and a bit pricey, but it’s definitely a unique experience with great food.

 Why you should go here: for the fluffiest bao in all the land and affordable prices.

 Bao wow wow…..this place is incredible.
 A small, Taiwanese restaurant located on Aungier Street, Bao House is a must-visit if you enjoy Asian street food.
 If you’ve never had bao, this is the place to try it.
 The buns are fluffy pillows of heaven stuffed with savory fillings, such as crispy pork belly or duck.
 They also serve rice and noodle bowls, which look delicious, though I haven’t tried them (yet).
 They have student deals as well, so be sure to show your student ID for a better price!

 57 The Headline

 Why you should go here: for upscale Irish staples at an awesome local’s spot.